olayideibironke/olayideibironke.github.io/README.md

 ### 🟦 Equity Metrics Dashboard
 **What it does:** Tracks outreach and inclusion across public programs
-**How I built it:** Designed in Tableau with embedded filters and KPIs; used SQL to prep multi-agency data
+**How I built it:** Designed in Tableau with embedded filters and KPIs; used SQL to prep multi agency data
-**Impact:** Adopted by 3 agencies—no meetings required for onboarding
+**Impact:** Adopted by 3 agencies, no meetings required for onboarding

 ---